abhay-m-prasannakumar/abhay-m-prasannakumar/README.md

 # 👋 Hi, I'm Abhay M Prasannakumar

 I'm an Electronics & Communication Engineering student passionate about digital design, embedded systems, and software development.
-I explore VHDL, Verilog, Python, and other technologies through hands-on projects and internships.
+I explore VHDL, Python, and other technologies through hands-on projects and internships.

 - 💡 Interested in VLSI Design, RTL Programming, and Hardware-Software Integration
 - 🔭 Currently working on FPGA-based projects and system design using VHDL